Rowdy Rathore: Casting

 Akshay Kumar learnt a special combat karate technique for his character role in the film.
 Kumar reported that he had accepted the role in Rowdy Rathore since his son loves to watch him in action roles.
 Sanjay Leela Bhansali teamed up with designer Shabinaa Khan to co-produce Rowdy Rathore, which is his first film with Akshay Kumar.
 It is also Bhansali's second film as a producer and his first in the action genre.
 Maryam Zakaria was selected to perform an item number.

-Prabhu Deva, Kareena Kapoor, and Vijay made a friendly appearance in the video for "Chinta Ta" song.
+Thalapathy Vijay, Kareena Kapoor and Prabhu Deva made a friendly appearance in the video for "Chinta Ta" song.

 Filming

-The filming started on 10 August 2011.
-During the shooting for a climax scene, Akshay hurt his shoulder.
 The police denied permission for the shooting of Rowdy Rathore at the World Heritage Site Hampi, following protests from local activists and artists.
-The film unit consisting of director Prabhu Deva, actors Akshay Kumar, Sonakshi Sinha and 50 other dancers left the site on Tuesday, authorities issued directions to the crew to stop shooting with immediate effect following violations of ASI conservation rules and for tranquillity.
+The film unit consisting of director Prabhu Deva, actors Akshay Kumar, Sonakshi Sinha, Shraddha Kapoor and 50 other dancers left the site on Tuesday, authorities issued directions to the crew to stop shooting with immediate effect following violations of ASI conservation rules and for tranquillity.
 Local people and artists opposed the shooting of a song sequence, featuring Akshay and Sonakshi, along with many dancers, scheduled to be shot at several heritage sites in Karnataka, including the Vijaya Vittala temple, Lotus Mahal, Maha Navami Dibba and other historic places in the 15th century capital of the Vijayanagara Empire.
 The movie had the 50 crore insurance for Akshay Kumar.

 Marketing

-The trailer of Rowdy Rathore was launched in an open stadium in Worli on 2 April 2012 and received over 2,295,756 views in under one month on YouTube.

 UTV tied up with radio channel Red FM for organizing a contest titled "Rowdy Hunt" to look for social do-gooders and others who work towards social betterment – winners of the contest will accompany star Akshay Kumar to promote the film during his tours.
 The hunt has taken place in Ahmedabad, Hyderabad, Jaipur, Lucknow, Mumbai and New Delhi, where callers were invited to share their grievances and tackle the culprit on a public platform in true "Rowdy" style.
 The RJ/host will then select five rowdies in each city based on a "Rowdy Meter" who will then comprise Akshay Kumar's Rowdy Gang in a particular city.

 The cast and crew went to Dubai as part of the promotional tour.
 Sonakshi Sinha promoted the film on Big FM.
 On 26 May 2012, she promoted the film on Dance India Dance Lil' Masters on Zee Tv, and the Zee Network are giving out free cinema tickets to people who are correct in the Safari Cinema.
 Wardrobe company Dollar Industries has tied up with the producers to promote their products with the film.

+UTV Indiagames also released a mobile video game based on the film.